mesosphere/dcos-commons/frameworks/kafka/docs/security.md

 }
 ```

-*Note*: It is possible to enable SSL Auth after initial installation, but the service may be unavailable during the transition.
+*Note*: It is possible to enable SSL authentication after initial installation, but the service may be unavailable during the transition.
 Additionally, your Kafka clients will need to be reconfigured.

 #### Authenticating a Client